Audrey Cefaly

 Audrey Cefaly is an American playwright.

 Career highlights

-Cefaly is a recipient of the 2017 Lambda Literary Award in the category of LGBTQ Drama (The Gulf), the 2016 Edgerton Foundation New American Play Award (The Gulf), and the 2017 David Calicchio Emerging American Playwright Prize.
-In January 2020 her play Alabaster was nominated for the Pulitzer by Florida Repertory Theatre.
+Cefaly is the recipient of the 2023 National New Play Network's Goldman Prize (Alabaster), the 2017 Lambda Literary Award ("Lammy") in the category of LGBTQ Drama (The Gulf), the 2016 Edgerton Foundation New American Play Award (The Gulf), and the 2017 David Calicchio Emerging American Playwright Prize (Alabaster).
+In 2020 her play Alabaster was nominated for the Pulitzer by Florida Repertory Theatre.
+She is the founder of Into the Woods, an annual artist's retreat in coastal Delaware, and the author of the newsletter How to Playwright.